kshedden/numpy_workshop/numpy_basics.md

 ## Broadcasting

 Numpy also supports a form of *broadcasting*, allowing objects with different shapes to be combined in limited situations.
-The most common use-cases for broadcasting are to center or standardize rows or columns of an ndarray.
+One common usage for broadcasting is to center or standardize the rows or columns of an ndarray.

 ```
 x = np.random.normal(size=(100, 5))